marcusandre/dotfiles/README.md

 ### Tmux

-If you start `tmux` for the first time, you should hier `C-b I` followed by `C-b R` to install sane terminal multiplexing defaults.
+If you start `tmux` for the first time, you should hit the keybord combination `C-b I` followed by `C-b R` to install some sane terminal multiplexing defaults.

 ## See also